 Somewhere along the line, someone spread the notion about keeping cannabis in the refrigerator or freezer.
 It is not a good idea.
 Cannabis requires a very specific temperature range to maintain the proper moisture content and stability.
 Just like the old tub of ice cream at the back of your freezer, cannabis too can suffer severe damage from freezer burn.
 Keep your fresh flower at room temperature, and dry.

-How to Store Cannabis Properly to Preserve Flavor and Therapeutic Value
+How to Store Cannabis Properly

 If you grew up in the age of black market cannabis, you likely developed a few bad habits when it comes to proper cannabis storage.
 You’ll notice that the dispensaries don’t store their bud in plastic baggies anymore, and neither should you.
 Learning how to store cannabis the correct way maintains the flavor profile of the terpenes, as well as the medicinal value of cannabinoids.